Top Destinations in South Carolina

 South Carolina weather

 South Carolina’s weather is very typical of the southeastern U.S. The state experiences temperate winters and hot, humid summers.
 Most people visit South Carolina in the summer months to go to the beach.
 Summer temperatures stay around 90°F and winters are temperate, in the 50s usually.
 Hurricanes are possible to see from June through November.
 Local events include the Charleston Food and Wine Festival in March, Beaufort’s Gullah Festival in May, and the Spoleto Festival USA of performing arts in Charleston runs from May through June.
-So, forget about Greenville, South Carolina hotels or any other cities, and get outside and go glamping in South Carolina.
+So, forget about Greenville, South Carolina hotels or any other cities, and get outside and go glamping in SC.
 Whether you book one of our Hilton Head vacation rentals or a lake house on Lake Murray, we've got your South Carolina vacations covered.